 The TLC is a wholly owned subsidiary corporation of the Toronto District School Board (TDSB), it was incorporated in 2008, with the TDSB as the sole shareholder of the TLC.
 The TLC is responsible for handling all real estate revenue potential matters for all properties as prescribed by the TDSB Board by way of TDSB resolution.
 TLC provides services relating to asset management, property and project management, consulting services as well as any projects assigned to it by the TDSB.
 The primary objective of TLC is to maximize the financial returns and benefits of TDSB real estate assets (through selling and/or leasing) while assisting TDSB to provide community benefits in support of delivering a positive educational experience for students.

-TLC also has 31 TDSB school pools that it manages and oversees in relation to governance and pool rentals (permits).
-For view the complete inventory of pools, please see our pools webpage.
+TLC also manages TDSB school pools in relation to governance, pool rentals (permits), leases and licenses.
+For view the complete inventory of pools, please see our pools web page.

 The TDSB is a tremendous landholder.
 It is the largest school board in Canada and the fourth largest in North America.
 With the amalgamation of Toronto in 1998 and thus the merger of seven school boards into one, the TDSB became the owner of the largest real estate portfolio in the City of Toronto.
 As a means to manage TDSB property, a corporation of the TDSB was established with a mandate to maximize the financial returns and benefits of TDSB real estate assets while assisting the TDSB to provide community benefits in support of delivering a positive educational experience for students.